partyh4t/Cyber-Notes/HTB/Medium/Bastard (Drupal + ms15-051).md

 We used the exploit, but we had to alter some of the code:
-Originally i only changed the url to the proper IP, and as we can see, the endpoint_path is set to /rest-endpoint, but the exploit doesn't work.
+Originally I only changed the url to the proper IP, and as we can see, the endpoint_path is set to /rest-endpoint, but the exploit doesn't work.
 ![image](https://github.com/partyh4t/Write-ups/assets/114421293/acb9b252-ca1b-40f5-9e2c-87d60107bcc0)